lesept777/xpt2046_micropython/README.md

 ```

 ## raw_touch
 Provides the raw values from the device, without any reference to the display size.
 The origin is in the lower right corner.
-This is only use in the calibration script, but you may not want to use it.
+This is only used in the calibration script, but you may not want to use it.
 ```
 x, y = xpt.raw_touch()
 ```